 You’ll quickly find out just how much of a die-hard zombie fan they really are.

 Also known as a zombie brain hemorrhage shot, this drink not only looks like brains but has a unique taste that will leave you wondering… wait, what did I just drink?

 But, you see, that’s what’s so great about Halloween.
 There’s a fine line between creepy and fun, and this shot dances right along it in the best possible way.

-And, surprisingly, the taste is…. kinda interesting.
+And, not surprisingly, the taste is…. kinda interesting.

 There are a lot of flavors going on here, and trust me, you’ll experience them all as this shot makes its way down.